 A biotechnology company investigating the treatment of Rett syndrome asked us to connect them with US payers to gain a better understanding of the landscape.
 Rett syndrome is a rare genetic disorder that affects brain development and causes severe physical and mental disability from early childhood, mainly girls.

 The payers needed to:

-- Hold a senior position such as Pharmacy/Medical Director at a managed care organisation.
+- Hold a senior position such as Pharmacy/Medical Director at a managed care organization.

-- Cover 5+ million lives in their organisation.
+- Cover 5+ million lives in their organization.

-- Be part of the formulary decision process within their plan/organisation.
+- Be part of the formulary decision process within their plan/organization.

-- Be able to speak on how new products within neurology may be accessed and incorporated in their organisation's formulary in the future.
+- Be able to speak on how new products within neurology may be accessed and incorporated in their organization's formulary in the future.